frederikprijck/blog.kwintenp/_posts/2017-08-20-multicasting-operators-in-rxjs.md

 When the 'b' value is produced by the source observable, it is passed to both the first and second subscriber.
 Next the second subscriber unsubscribes (denoted by the '!').
 So when the source observable emits the last value, c, and completes, only the second subscriber gets these values.

-Lets take a look at coding example:
+Let's take a look at coding example:

 <a class="jsbin-embed" href="http://jsbin.com/cofopaxaho/embed?js,console">JS Bin on jsbin.com</a><script src="http://static.jsbin.com/js/embed.min.js?4.0.4"></script>